 45. Gentrification was a buzz word back then like the word transparency was during the Obama administration.

-46. The next generation will reminisce to songs like "Feeling on Your Booty," as a nursing home resident but the next generation sure will.
+46. I can't imagine reminiscing to songs like "Feeling on Your Booty," as a nursing home resident but the next generation sure will.

 48. Pegged pants legs made you cosmopolitan.